Finiteness of 3-manifolds associated with non-zero degree mappings: Finiteness of patterned guts

 \section{Finiteness of patterned guts}

-In 3-manifold topology, the term "guts" has several different interpretations.
-However, finiteness of guts is a basic principle, which originated from H. Kneser's work.
-For some recent applications of concepts related to guts in 3-manifold theory, see [A], [Ga2], [JR].
-We now discuss the precise definition of patterned guts needed for our study of non-zero degree maps.
+In the Jaco-Shalen-Johannson decomposition of a compact orientable 3-manifold along essential tori and annuli, the guts consist of the pieces which are not $I$-bundles over surfaces with negative Euler characteristic.
+Finiteness of guts is a basic principle, which originated from H. Kneser's work, see for example \cite{A}, \cite{Ga2}, \cite{JR} for some recent applications of guts in 3-manifold theory.
+We first introduce the notion of patterned guts needed for our study of non-zero degree maps.

 Suppose $X$ is a $\partial$-irreducible and irreducible, compact, orientable 3-manifold.
-According to Jaco-Shalen-Johannson theory [J], there is a unique decomposition, up to proper isotopy:
+According to Jaco-Shalen-Johannson theory ([Ja], [JS], [Joh]), there is a unique, up to proper isotopy, characteristic 3-submanifold $\Sigma \subset X$ which is an union of Seifert spaces and $I$-bundles.

-Furthermore the Seifert pairs have unique decompositions, up to proper isotopy:
+This characteristic submanifold has a unique decomposition, up to proper isotopy:

-where $IB^-_{X}$ is formed by the components of the Seifert pairs which are $I$-bundles over surfaces $F$ with negative Euler characteristic $\chi(F)$ if $\partial F\ne \emptyset$.
+where $IB^-_{X}$ is formed by the components of the Seifert pairs which are $I$-bundles over surfaces $F$, where $F$ has negative Euler characteristic $\chi(F)$ if $\partial F\ne \emptyset$.
 We make the following convention in this paper: if a component of $X$ is a Seifert manifold and also an $I$-bundle over a surface, we will always consider it as an $I$-bundle.

 Therefore we have a decomposition